So , you have all heard about the different stereotypes associated with the Agile HR people from memes, videos, standups, etc.

 Companies like McKinsey, Deloitte, Pricewaterhouse Coopers, and others have coducted extensive global research and the findings show that organizations should be redesigned to be more agile responsive.

 In today’s twenty-first century business era, adapt to change and organizational agility are critical for business success and sustainability.

-Some companies have started to embrace an agile operating model and emulate lean-agile practices to manage their projects within and across different functions and industries.
+Some companies have begun to embrace an agile operating model and emulate lean-to-agile practices to manage their projects across different functions and industries.